Try it free

 Acceptance: staging test pass & engineering sign-off

-- Provide or confirm OpenAPI spec and test credentials.
+1. Provide or confirm the OpenAPI spec and test credentials.

-- Run the docs smoke tests provided (bash script or Postman collection).
+3. Run the documentation smoke tests provided (either via a bash script or a Postman collection).

-- Assign a code owner for docs changes and decide review process (PRs vs. direct edits).
+5. Assign a code owner for documentation changes and decide on the review process (PRs vs. direct edits).

 Recommended Tools & CI Practices

-- Docs site: Docusaurus for React-first teams, MkDocs Material for simple markdown-driven sites.
+• Documentation Site: Use Docusaurus for React-first teams or MkDocs Material for simple markdown-driven sites.

-- API testing: Postman collections + Newman for CI, or a lightweight bash + curl test suite.
+• API Testing: Utilize Postman collections and Newman for CI, or a lightweight bash + curl test suite.

 Accuracy & Maintainability Tips

-- Keep sample tokens rotated and scoped; store them as secrets in CI.
+• Keep sample tokens rotated and scoped; store them as secrets in your CI environment.

-- Run smoke tests on every docs push to ensure samples remain valid.
+• Run smoke tests on every documentation push to ensure that samples remain valid and functional.

-- Include a small README in the docs repo explaining how to run examples locally and how to update the OpenAPI spec.
+• Include a README in the documentation repository that explains how to run examples locally and how to update the OpenAPI specification.

 With these templates and checklists, your proposals will be clearer, reviews will be shorter, and handoffs will be frictionless.
 Use the included samples and checklists to standardize your deliverables and protect your time while giving clients tangible, production-ready outputs.